Fatih-S-AKTAS/LSSPAR/README.md

 Then, after downloading LSSPAR.py, it can be used as follows:

 1. Register values of matrix A, vector b and integer s.
-2. Create instance of object LSSPAR
+2. Create instance of LSSPAR
 3. Call solve function

 ```python